ghi-electronics/Docs/tinyclr/boards/mikroelektronika.md

 # Quail
 ![Quail](images/quail-board.png)

-Originally a .NET Micro Framework product, Quail board brings the option of using hundreds of plug-and-play sensors and control modules, thanks to Mikro's [click modules](../../fez/accessories.md#mikroelektronika-arduino-uno-click-shield).
+Originally a .NET Micro Framework product, the Quail board brings the option of using hundreds of plug-and-play sensors and control modules, thanks to Mikro's [click modules](../../fez/accessories.md#mikroelektronika-arduino-uno-click-shield).

 Learn more about Quail at:
 https://www.mikrobusnet.org/ and https://shop.mikroe.com/quail

 The Quail firmware is located [here](../downloads.md#quail).
 To enter the DFU mode, press and hold the Boot button down while pressing and releasing the Reset button.
-Now, follow the instructions at the [STM32 bootloader](../../tinyclr/loaders/stm32_bootloader.md) page to generate and load a DFU firmware file.
+Now, follow the instructions on the [STM32 bootloader](../../tinyclr/loaders/stm32_bootloader.md) page to generate and load a DFU firmware file.

 When done, your PC should detect a TinyCLR device.
 You are now ready to [start coding](../tutorials/intro.md)